JohnCJo/Decision-Tree-Classification/README.md

-# Decision-Tree-ClassificationAssume that you wish to buy a car and you use a dataset to check whether your decision
+# Decision-Tree-Classification

-of buying a model is acceptable or not.
+Assume that you wish to buy a car and you use a dataset to check whether your decision of buying a model is acceptable or not.
 The dataset has attributes describing buying price, maintenance cost, number of doors, capacity(number of persons), lug boot, and safety and one binary attribute, profitable describing target value.
 Assume all the